Frestige/Orange-Ball/README.md

 ## Gameplay

 - Jump by tapping the screen
+- If you get stuck somewhere and can't go down, just jump high enough - so the shapes can generate a new layout
 - Continue, Restart or Quit via the pause menu
 - Timer so as not to lose track of time (can be deactivated via the pause menu)